spotwise/railyard/README.md

 The quickest way to use the template is to access the template via HTTP:

-    rails new [sitename] -m https://github.com/spotwise/railyard/raw/master/fifteen-five.rb
+    rails new SITENAME -m https://github.com/spotwise/railyard/raw/master/sixteen-four.rb

-Replace [sitename] with the name of the project to be created.
+Replace SITENAME with the name of the project to be created.
 The Rails system will create a new Ruby on Rails site in the local directory and run the template directly from the web.

 Once the site has been created, then change to the site directory and run